fontforge/designwithfontforge.com/en-US/The_EM_Square.md

 <img src="images/em-metal-type.svg" alt>

 In digital type, the em is a digitally-defined amount of space.
-In an OpenType font, the UPM &ndash;
+In an OpenType font, the UPM &mdash;
 or em size is usually set at 1000 units.
 In TrueType fonts, the UPM is by convention a power of two, generally set to 1024 or 2048.